-But not the number of the collected stamps is important if you walk along the path of the Trail, but more important thing is to visit the most beautiful natural and built sight of Hungary during the long hike and become familiar the history of this small Middle European country.
-Please, enter the pages of this website, study the route-altitude-profiles, enjoy the travelogues and photos, and if you decide you want to walk on the National Blue Trail, don’t hesitate!
+But not the number of the collected stamps is important if you walk along the path of the Trail, but more important thing is to visit the most beautiful natural and built sight of Hungary during the long hike and become familiar with the history of this small Middle European country.
+Please, enter the pages of this website, study the route-altitude-profiles, enjoy the travelogues and photos, and if you decide to hike on the National Blue Trail, don’t hesitate!
 Pick up your backpack and come to Hungary!

 If you have any personal comments, questions, good or bad opinions about this website, please, write to the author!
 He will answer as soon as possible!